-Lesson Learned: An IT Dept lacking a dedicated dispatcher role will never be high performing.
+Lesson Learned: An IT Department lacking a dedicated dispatcher will never be high performing.

 After conducting an IT Assessment, we realized that the IT department was spending more than 90% of their time being reactive rather than proactive.
 The team was in the weeds and just trying to get through the day.
 Bold users were circumventing the help desk software and showing up at the technician's desk.
 Passive users were not getting their issues addressed and expressing their frustration with others.
 The business leaders were frustrated because IT wasn't able to complete important project work in a timely manner.
 The IT manager felt isolated and overwhelmed.
 It became a divisive culture that could only end in termination unless there was a catalyst for change.